 Following on from my recent animation of the Irish Border which was an attempted to visualise the Irish border from above, here is something else I put together which is an attempt to visualise the Irish border at ground level.

 On the left is a map with the locations of the crossing point along the 499km border between Ireland and Northern Ireland.
 Clicking on a point will display a 360° view of the crossing using Google Streetview.

 You can check it out here

-If correct what would mean that there is a crossing approximately every 2km along the border, to put this into context the land border between Canada and the United States (the world’s longest international border) is 8,891 km long and has just 119 border crossings, while the European Union’s eastern border while approximately 6,000km long has only 137 land border crossings !
+If correct this would mean that there is a crossing approximately every 2km along the border.
+To put this into context, the land border between Canada and the United States (the world’s longest international border) is 8,891 km long and has just 119 border crossings, while the European Union’s eastern border while approximately 6,000km long has only 137 land border crossings !

 ||# crossings||avg distance between crossings (km)

-Of course these are just road crossings there is also 1 rail crossing and numerous other ‘informal’ crossing points.
+Of course these are just road crossings.
+There is also one rail crossing and numerous other ‘informal’ crossing points.
 While walking the length of the border as research for his book ‘The Rule of the Land: Walking Ireland’s Border’ Garrett Carr identified a further 77 previously uncharted crossings, such as stepping stones, gates and stiles.

 Number 53 of the 77 unmapped connections I found while walking Ireland's border. pic.twitter.com/a3KpXIKgzR

 In order to develop this map I went looking for a dataset of the border crossing point.
 I found one from Ordnance Survey Ireland on data.gov.ie but to my surprise it only contained 38 crossings.
 More surprisingly, the majority of the crossings locations were incorrect, some off by up to a 1/2 a kilometer !

 — Keith Phelan (@tweetphelan) October 18, 2018